jan-nie/dhbw-framgang/SRS/SoftwareRequirementsSpecification.md

 ### 3.6 Design Constraints
 We are trying to provide a modern and easy to handle design for the UI aswell as for the architecture of our application.
 To achieve that the functionalities will be kept as modular as possible.

-Because we are progamming an Android App we chose Java as our programming language.
-Also we are using the common MVC-architecture to keep the front end and back end seperated.
-For a clean front end structure we use MVVM.
-To make the communication between the two parts easy, we will implement a RESTful-API between them which will provide the data in JSON-Format.
 The supported Platforms will be:
-- Android 4.4 and higher
-- Java 8 and higher
+- Java 17 and higher

-### 3.7 On-line User Documentation and Help System Requirements
-The usage of the app should be as intuitive as possible so it won't need any further documentation.
-If the user needs some help we will implement a "Help"-Button in the App which includes a FAQ and a formular to contact the developement team.

-### 3.8 Purchased Components
+### 3.7 Purchased Components
 We don't have any purchased components yet.
 If there will be purchased components in the future we will list them here.

-### 3.9 Interfaces
+### 3.8 Interfaces

-#### 3.9.1 User Interfaces
+#### 3.8.1 User Interfaces
 The User interfaces that will be implented are:
-- Dashboard - lists all session and makes it possible to filter sessions
+- Dashboard - overview of important informations
-- Session Page - shows detailed information about the session and makes it possible to connect session attendants for example via messaging system
 - Login - this page is used to log in
-- Register - provides a registration form
+- Register - provides a registration form (can be used by Admin)
-- Overwiew of personal sessions - shows all the sessions a user participates in
-- Friend List - friends can be added
-- Profile - makes it possible to post information about yourself, might provide messaging feature, also shows additional information about users (for example: Language, country, favorite games, etc.)
+- Inventory Overview - lists all products and their essential data
 - Settings - shows the settings
+- Supplier - lists all suppliers and their essential data

-#### 3.9.2 Hardware Interfaces
+#### 3.8.2 Hardware Interfaces
 (n/a)

-#### 3.9.3 Software Interfaces
+#### 3.8.3 Software Interfaces
-The app will be runnable on Android 4.4 and higher. iOS won't be featured at the moment.
+The app will be runnable on Java 17 and higher.

-#### 3.9.4 Communication Interfaces
-The server and hardware will communicate using the http protocol.

-### 3.10 Licensing Requirements
+### 3.9 Licensing Requirements

-### 3.11 Legal, Copyright, and Other Notices
-The logo is licensed to the Common Playground Team and is only allowed to use for the application.
-We do not take responsibilty for any incorrect data or errors in the application.

-### 3.12 Applicable Standards
+### 3.10 Applicable Standards
 The development will follow the common clean code standards and naming conventions.
-Also we will create a definition of d which will be added here as soon as its complete.

 ## 4. Supporting Information
 For any further information you can contact the Common Playground Team or check our [Common Playground Blog](http://commonplayground.wordpress.com).